solliancenet/sentinel-defender-workshop-400/day-02/lab06-sentinel-hunting.md

     | where ResultType == "0"
     ```

-4. Run the following KQL to find all entries related to a device:
+4. Run the following KQL to find all entries related to a device, replace `COMPUTER_NAME` with a computer name:

     ```KQL
     search Computer in ("COMPUTER_NAME")
     ```

-5. Run the following KQL to find all entries related to an IP address:
+5. Run the following KQL to find all entries related to an IP address, replace the `IP_ADDRESS` with a target IP:

     ```KQL
     search ComputerIP in ("IP_ADDRESS")